isirode/deployment-cli/DEVELOPER.md

 - [ ] Installation
   - [ ] Provide an MSI
   - [ ] Provide a Linux installer
+  - [ ] Fix the .sh system
+    - I think I did not add the jar to the path
+    - bash scripts are difficult
+    - And we cannot use the jar in itself, it will not start from the correct path otherwise

 - [ ] CI/CD
   - [ ] Build fatJar after a commit